Archomeda/gw2-addon-loader/docs/faq.md

   Use your own judgment to decide whether or not using an addon is allowed within the Guild Wars 2 Terms of Service.

 How do I open the addons list in-game?
 : Use the keybind to open the window.
-It's Alt+Shift+F11 by default, and can be changed in the settings.
+It's Alt + Shift + F11 by default, and can be changed in the settings.

 The keybind is not opening the addons list.
 : Are you sure the addon loader is installed properly?